GeekShubhamRajput/react-hooks-exploration/react-hooks-demo/README.md

 useMemo is a React Hook that lets you cache the result of a calculation between re-renders.

 `const cachedValue = useMemo(calculateValue, dependencies)`

+## useRef
+useRef is a React Hook that lets you reference a value that’s not needed for rendering.

+`const ref = useRef(initialValue)`